ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ## Bringing it all together

-🧑‍🏫 With your knowledge of the RIR dashboard try an analysis where we look at what districts people are departing from and what districts they are arriving to.
+🧑‍🏫 With your knowledge of the RIR dashboard let's try an analysis where we look at what districts people are departing from and what districts they are arriving to.

-- Make the context map OpenStreetMap
+* Set the basemap to OpenstreetMap
-- Add the context layer Refugees and IDPs
+* Add the context layer **Refugees and IDPs**
-- activate both the arrivals and departures indicator layers
+* Activate both the arrivals and departures indicator layers
-- click on different districts and observe the detail in the information panel
+* click on different districts and observe the detail in the information panel
-- slide the slider to see if neighboring districts accept departing people, thus having higher arrivals than previously observed (see the linear graphs to compare).
+* slide the slider to see if neighboring districts accept departing people, thus having higher arrivals than previously observed (see the linear graphs to compare).

 Answer the following questions:
-- what regions have the highest number of departures?
+* what regions have the highest number of departures?
-- What regions have the highest number of arrivals?
+* What regions have the highest number of arrivals?
-- what region has had the most changes in departures over time?
+* what region has had the most changes in departures over time?

 ![Bringing it all Together](../assets/screencasts/bringing-it-all-together.gif)